Pandoa/FirebaseFeatures/docs/disableunusedfeatures.md

 </div>

 ?> Disabling AdMob requires to rebuild the plugin.
 Otherwise, the Mobile Ads SDK will terminate the application when it starts.
+?> Rebuilding the plugin is required to disable a module on iOS.

 After these steps the following happens:
 1. The module's initialization is skipped when the plugin loads.